ess-dmsc/daquiri/docs/kafka_plugin/README.md

 ![screenshot](time_interpretation.png)

 If you are getting valid timing data and expect to have meaningful TOF (or other time-based) histograms, you should also configure the time-base of your clock.
+You may not be able to construct meaningful TOF histograms if pulse information is not provided by the EFU.
 <br><br>

+##Other schema
 Here is an example of a schema that results in multiple daquiri data streams.
-Since these fields constitute independent sets of information, we separate them out for separate binning.
+Since these fields constitute independent sets of information, we separate them out for before binning.

 ![screenshot](more_streams.png)
 <br><br>